Close

 The impact of #epic stage

-• The project forged close links with listings agencies such as The List and Visit Scotland, to get more exposure for members’ programming.
+• The project forged close links with listings agencies such as The List and Visit Scotland, to syndicate event listings across a whole range of publications.

 Marketing as a united front